elpop/melate/README.md

 Options:
     -lottery or -l
-            The -lottery or -l option show the draws and result of a given lottery name:
+            The -lottery or -l option shows the draws and results of a given lottery name:

                 melate.pl -lottery melate